jahnin/actron-air-esp32/README.md

 4. Make a note of the DAC Output miliVolts for every button press voltage that you calculated earlier.
 5. Substitue the DAC voltage in the actron_air_keypad.yaml.

+# Debugging and Errors
+I used Claude AI to debug some of the issues that I hit.
+These are summarized in the file, [debug.md](https://github.com/jahnin/actron-air-esp32/blob/main/debug.md)

 ## License